kedanco/100-days-kallaway-log/README.md

 **Thoughts:** Completed the Accessibility section of FCC today, skipped the Flexbox and Grid areas and moved on to ES6!
 Gained a better understanding of the changes, makes me more confident to use it now.

 **Link to work:**

+### Day 18: 3rd October Wednesday, 2018

+**Today's Progress:** Freecodecamp

+**Thoughts:** Completed ES6 section of Freecodecamp! feels good to document the learning points down, something I can refer to someday.
+Spent majority of my other time wrapping up a Wordpress project for a client, glad to finally complete one!

+**Link to work:**